eclipse-vertx/vert.x/core_manual_groovy.md

 The handler is called when the headers of the request have been fully read.
 If the request contains a body, that body may arrive at the server some time after the request handler has been called.

-It contains functions to get the URI, path, request headers and request parameters.
+It contains methods to get the URI, path, request headers and request parameters.
 It also contains a `response` property which is a reference to an object that represents the server side HTTP response for the object.

 #### Request Method